 - Kathleen Kenyon – Archaeologist

-- On the division between Israel & Palestine – The West Bank and the Separation Wall
+- Observations on Israel & Palestine – The West Bank and the Separation Wall

 - Jerusalem – medieval city – the most spiritual place I’ve ever visited.